-Although only common in certain areas of the United States, the nine-banded armadillo's primary damage is to landscapes.
-Their diet consists mostly of grubs and insects, but when they burrow, it can affect the very structure of buildings.
-If you are experiencing armadillo damage on your property, call Wildlife X Team® at (855) WILDLIFE.
+Armadillos are primarily found in the southern United States, and their damage is mostly outside.
+Their diet consists mainly of insects and grubs, but when armadillos burrow to find food, it can affect the integrity of your entire landscape.
+If you are experiencing armadillo damage on your property, call Wildlife X Team® at (817) 431-3007.

 Common Armadillo Issues

-Armadillos are not known for getting into houses, but they can cause damage nonetheless.
+Fortunately, armadillos aren't known for getting into homes, but they can cause extensive property damage, including:

-However uncommon, armadillos, like any other wildlife animal, are not a creature you want to have on your property.
-Call (855) WILDLIFE today to talk with an armadillo specialist in Wildlife X Team®.
+However uncommon compared to rodents or raccoons, armadillos are not a creature you want to have on your property.
+Call (817) 431-3007 today to talk with an armadillo specialist in Wildlife X Team®.
 We can remove armadillos from your property and prevent any future armadillo problems.